ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Link: None

+**Trace Flag: 9275**<br />
+Function: “FIX: A DML Operation on a Large Table Can Cause Performance Problems” Enables SQL 2000 optimizations that sort data in DML statements before the changes are applied to a clustered index<br />
+Link: None

 **Trace Flag: 9292**<br />
 Function: Output Statistics considered to be used by Query Optimizer<br />
 Link: http://sqlblog.com/blogs/paul_white/archive/2011/09/21/how-to-find-the-statistics-used-to-compile-an-execution-plan.aspx<br />